relaxAndColor/app/README.md

 ## User Stories:
 #### Authentication
   1. As a user I want to be able to sign in with a third party authentication system or create my own personal account
-  2. As a developer I want my user's personal account information whether it be created through a email or a username to be encrypted in the database along with my password so I can know my account security is safe.
+  2. As a developer I want my user's personal account information to be encrypted in the database along with my password so I can know my account security is safe.
   3. As a developer I want to have ensured authentication passed through all requests to my database to verify the request is allowed.
   I want to do this through either a token or cookie system using something like satellizer.

 #### Layout
-  1. As a developer I want to the site to look well put together and be able to be explored easily by the user.
+  1. As a developer I want the site to look well put together and be able to be explored easily by the user
-  2. As a developer I want to use SMACSS principles in organizing my CSS/SCSS
+  2. As a developer I want to use SMACSS principles to organize my CSS/SCSS
-  3. As a developer I want to add some subtle animations that make transitions more visually pleasing for the user.
+  3. As a developer I want to add some subtle animations that make transitions more visually pleasing for the user
-  4. As a user I want the site to be uplifting and colorful with a mellow layout.
+  4. As a user I want the site to be uplifting and colorful with a mellow layout
-  5. As a developer I want to use flex box to organize the images so they are easy to choose from for a user.
+  5. As a developer I want to use flex box to organize the images so they are easy to choose from for a user
-  6. I want to use AngularJS to control the content of my app and how its functionality is controlled.
+  6. I want to use AngularJS to control the content of my app and how its functionality is controlled

 #### Database
-  1. As a developer I want to use mongolabs database where I can store information regarding my user's personal information and the svg images that we will be allowing the user to choose from when it comes to the next picture they want to use.
+  1. As a developer I want to use mLabs database where I can store information regarding my user's personal information and the svg images that we will be allowing the user to choose from when it comes to the next picture they want to use.
   2. As a developer I want to use the mongoose module to be able to communicate with my mongo database and possibly use a restify api in order to make the app a RESTful about with CRUD capabilities